idelovski/NiblesTestPrj/README.md

 I don't think this file will be handled well by GitHub, but I have added a zip archive so at least it can be extracted into a good resource file.

-Project includes NSFont+CFTraits NSFont extension from the gist by Eric Methot
+Project includes NSFont+CFTraits NSFont cat from the gist by Eric Methot: https://gist.github.com/macprog-guy/156d33bfefef570a7efb